-|Motor: 350W base / 650W peak||Tires: 8.5" x 2" air tires||Dimensions: 42.5 x 41.3 x 18.1 nches*|
+|Motor: 350W base / 650W peak||Tires: 8.5" x 2" front air / rear foam filled never flat [front tire without motor is easy to change]||Dimensions: 42.5 x 41.3 x 18.1 inches|

-|Battery: LG Li-ion 36V 10.4Ah||Suspension: Pneumatic tires||Folded Dim: 37.4 x 14.2 x 9.8 inchess|
+|Battery: 36V 10.4Ah (374 Wh)||Suspension: --||Folded Dim: 37.4 x 14.2 x 9.8 inches”|

-|Range: 15-20 miles||Brakes: Front & rear drum||Weight: 30 lbs|
+|Range: 20 Miles||Brakes: front & rear drum brake||Weight: 30 lbs|

-|Top Speed: 21 Mph||Lights: Front and rear LED||Drive: Rear wheel drive|
+|Top Speed: 21 Mph||Lights: Front & Rear LED||Drive: rear wheel drive|

 |Weight Limit: 220 lbs||Display: INOKIM display||Battery Position: Under Board|

 Not many ultra-lightweight electric scooters can boast a dual brake system, but trust the Inokim to deliver.
 Front and rear drum brakes provide great stopping power.
 It lacks suspension but does come with pneumatic tires that will absorb some rough surfaces, but it is best suited for roads in good repair.

 It is obviously foldable and weighs a mere 30 lbs (13 kg) so easy to pick up and carry.
 Once folded it measures 37 inches in length (94 cm) and 7.5 inches wide (19 cm) which makes it one of the most compact packages available.
-Handlebars also folds.
+Handlebars also fold.

-It has one of the best thumb-activated throttles we've ever tried.
+It has one of the best thumb activated throttles we've ever tried.
 Holding it down for longer periods of time is very easy and not tiring at all.
 A very good LCD display that also saves your settings, means you don't have to reset everything between rides.
 Low mounted front and rear lights are good, but maybe you need a higher one for extra safety in the dark.

 The Inokim Light 2 is definitely one of the best electric scooters in its class out there today.
 It has interesting features such as the stem with its blade-like design, that provides more stability and strength when riding.
-Because the stem is elongated in the direction you pull on the handlebars, it helps the stem not to twist, something other round stems have tendency to do.
+Because the stem is elongated in the direction you pull on the handlebars, it helps the stem not to twist, something other round stems have a tendency to do.
 Even the fenders are well thought through in its design and not just something added as an afterthought almost.
 The Inokim Light 2 sets the bar for lightweight commuter scooters.